Francis Lloyd (British Army officer): First World War

 During the First World War, he was responsible for the defence of London, particularly from attack by Zeppelins, and was given delegated powers over trains and hospitals.
 In 1915 he was appointed to the largely honorary position of colonel of the Royal Welsh Fusiliers.
 He was made Knight of Grace of the Order of St John in 1916.
 In 1917 he was requested to continue in command of London District, and was promoted to lieutenant general.
 In September 1918 he was advanced to Knight Grand Cross of the Royal Victorian Order.

-Lloyd was awarded a number of decorations by the states allied to the United Kingdom: the Belgian Order of the Crown and two Serbian orders, the Order of St. Sava and the Order of the White Eagle.
+Lloyd was awarded a number of decorations by the states allied to the United Kingdom: the Belgian Order of the Crown and two Serbian orders, the Order of St Sava and the Order of the White Eagle.

 Retirement

-With the ending of the war, Sir Francis relinquished the command of London District in 1919, taking up instead the position of Food Commissioner for London and Home Counties.
+Lloyd's term as commander of the London District ended on 1 October 1918, when he was replaced by Geoffrey Feilding.
+He was subsequently appointed Food Commissioner for London and Home Counties.
 In 1920 he was placed on the retired list.

+A Conservative, Lloyd attempted to stand in the 1918 general election, but was unable to find a seat.
 In retirement he became a member of London County Council representing Fulham East.
 He made his home at Rolls Park in Chigwell, Essex where he died in February 1926.
-He was survived by his wife Mary née Gunnis of Leckie, Stirlingshire.
+He was survived by his wife Mary Ann Elizabeth Ponton née Gunnis of Leckie, Stirlingshire.
 The couple had no children.
 His funeral service was held at the Guards Chapel, Wellington Barracks on 4 March and he was buried at Aston Hall chapel on the following day.

+In popular culture

+Lloyd was a friend of John Buchan who dedicated to Lloyd the 1916 novel The Power-House.